The Nobel Prize in Physiology or Medicine 2015

 Affiliation at the time of the award: China Academy of Traditional Chinese Medicine, Beijing, China

 Prize motivation: “for her discoveries concerning a novel therapy against Malaria”

 Prize share: 1/2

 A number of serious infectious diseases are caused by parasites spread by insects.
 Malaria is caused by a single-cell parasite that causes severe fever.
-Traditional Chinese medicine uses sweet wormwood to treat fever.
-In the 1970s, after studies of traditional herbal medicines, Youyou Tu managed to extract a substance, artemisinin, which inhibits the malaria parasite.
+In the 1970s, after studies of traditional herbal medicines, Tu Youyou focused on sweet wormwood and managed to extract a substance, artemisinin, which inhibits the malaria parasite.
 Drugs based on artemisinin have led to the survival and improved health of millions of people.